ralphwetzel/Bridge4KT/README.md

 There are yet a number of capabilities being present with a Z-Wave device that are not supported (so far) by the Apple HomeKit protocol.
 As an example, this is valid for the capability to measure the power consumption of a device in operation.
 As there's no equivalent in the HomeKit world, this capability is not bridged.

 ## Installation
-*Bridge4KT* is distributed via the _Z-Wave.Me_ app store, in the category **Ext.
+*Bridge4KT* is distributed via the *Z-Way* app store, in the category **Ext.
 UIs**.
-After installation, you'll find it in the apps directory of your _Z-Wave.Me_ application.
+After installation, you'll find it in the apps directory of your *Z-Way* application.

 Alteratively you could download this repository and drop it's contents under `z-way-server/automation/userModules` in a directory named `Bridge4KT`.